carlesfernandez/docker-pybombs-gnsssdr/README.md

 - Administration tools that are especially useful in the context of Docker.
 - Mechanisms for easily running multiple processes, without violating the Docker philosophy.
-- It only consumes 9 MB of RAM.
+- It only consumes about 10 MB of RAM.

 If you still have not done so,
 [install Docker](https://docs.docker.com/get-started/#set-up-your-docker-environment)
-and verify your installation.
+and verify your installation before proceeding to use or build the Docker image.

 ## Pull docker image

-You can download (pull) the image via following command:
+You can download (pull) the image from the Docker Hub via following command:

      $ docker pull carlesfernandez/docker-pybombs-gnsssdr